lxg/l10n/README.md

 ### Creating the translations table

-The `node_modules/.bin/catalog table` command will create one or more translations files which you can use in your application.
+After translating the `*.po` files, the `node_modules/.bin/catalog table` command will create one or more JavaScript files which you can use in your application.
 In your `package.json` file, add a `tables` key to the `l10n` entry.
 The `tables` key contains a map of a target file name and a list of source files.
-The source file entries may contain globbing patterns.
+Each entry can either be a verbatim file name or a regular expression (PCRE).

 ```json
 {